 You will enjoy the privilege of seeing how Rome is covered in a golden bath.
 If you are tempted to capture those priceless moments in photographs, get your tickets to Castel Sant'Angelo.

 10. Take a bike ride in the capital

-Riding on the best tour buses is one way to see Rome in July.
+Riding the best tourist buses is one way to get to know or see a lot of things in Rome in July.
 However, I would say that the most traditional and exciting way to explore the capital is by bicycle.